JVMPRDEV/JVMPRDEV/README.en.md

 ## 👨‍💻 About Me

-Technology professional focused on **software architecture and system evolution**, contributing to technical standards and strategic decisions aimed at **scalability, security, resilience, and sustainability**.
+Technology professional strongly focused on **system architecture and evolution**, contributing to the definition of technical standards, structural organization, and strategic decisions aimed at **scalability, security, resilience, and sustainability**.

-Strong experience building **APIs and distributed systems**, with emphasis on:
+Solid experience in developing **APIs and distributed systems**, with emphasis on:

 - Domain-Driven Design (DDD)
-- CQRS & Event-Driven Architecture
+- CQRS and Event-Driven Architecture
 - Horizontal scalability
 - High availability
 - Asynchronous processing
-- Security hardening & governance
+- Security and technical governance

 ---